All Episodes

 This is the new frontier.

-By the way, sixty minutes used to do this all the time.
+By the way, 60 Minutes used to do this all the time.

-Shows did this all the time news programs over the years have been.
+Shows did this all the time, news programs over the years have done this.

 Sean, they don't want to actually expose what's really going on these days because it contradicts their policy positions if they expose the truth.